viCracker/probingTool/README.md

 # Probing Tool
-This tool checks for the active or live urls from a list of urls stored in a file probably gotten by a web srapper. <a href="">Check My Webscrapper</a>.
+This tool checks for the active or live urls from a list of urls stored in a file probably gotten by a web srapper. <a href="https://github.com/viCracker/webscrapper">Check My Webscrapper</a>.
 It then ouputs the 'good' URLS to a separate file.
 <h2>Usage</h2>
 Ensure you have these files in the same directory:<br>
   1. Probe.py - this probing tool<br>